aarifjahan/VacLife-MS-Access-Based-Relational-Database/README.md

 MS-Access based relational database to manage COVID vaccine appointments and inventory levels across NYC.
 MS-Project and Visio project management tools to design, track and deploy the system within fixed timeline.

-# Project Background
+## Project Background

-In this project, an MS-Access based relational database is created to solve the logistical issues surrounding COVID-19 vaccine demand and supply by creating an all-inclusive platform that allows scheduling vaccine appointments, storingresident information, and managing vaccine inventory.
+In this project, an MS-Access based relational database is created to solve the logistical issues surrounding COVID-19 vaccine demand and supply by creating an all-inclusive platform that allows scheduling vaccine appointments, storing resident information, and managing vaccine inventory.

 In addition to the database, the project went through full system analysis, design and deployment through a three phase approach.

+## Project Files

 The deliverables for each phase are reported on the individual phase directories.